nevpit/casiquiare/README.md

 methods on the `Eyes` agent.
 The shape detection logic now resides in the `detection` package and is re-exported for convenience.

+New tools focus on identifying vegetation or soil anomalies with Sentinel-2 multi-spectral imagery.
+The helper `io.raster.load_raster` loads these rasters with their coordinate metadata intact for downstream analysis.

 The `detect_shapes` function scans a hillshade or local relief image for geometric forms and reports their approximate size.
 Supplying the raster profile allows the results to be expressed in meters so features outside the